marianoai/Dragon-Ball-Game/README.md

 > You are Goku, a powerful boy who travels in a magic cloud exploring the world in search of seven magic orbs known as the 'Dragon Balls', which summon a wish-granting dragon when gathered.

 ## Game
 The App reads the mobile phone accelerometer to get Goku moving.
+You have to move Goku to catch the seven balls.

 ### Usage
 - Turn lightly the mobile phone to control the Goku's movement.
+- Lead to Goku over a Dragon Ball and he'll catch it.
 - Shake the mobile phone to re-start the game.

 ## Software notes